ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

 2. Open the url in your browser http://localhost:3000/

     **Note:** If you are running this in VM, then instead of `localhost` you need to give the `IP-Address` of your vm.

+#### Update configuration (Optional)

+This is optional section and you can do it later as well.

+There are two ways to update the property file.
+You can follow any one of them.

+**Option 1 : **  Update the configuration file through Web app.
+The steps are available [here](../..//50-developer/04-update-config-settings-in-app).

+**Option 2: ** Update the configuration file directly as per the documentation [here](../..//50-developer/02-prepare-configuration-file).
+But you need to restart the Backend app.